Milwaukee M12 Fuel Circular Saw Gen 2 Model 2521

 It’s hard to believe in such a fast-changing world that a cordless saw—especially a 12V model—could have a 9-year run.
 For those of us who have used that saw, it’s not such a surprise.
 That said, battery and motor technology has improved tremendously over that time, so I’ll share what to look for in the new model and help you decide if you should upgrade.

-Milwaukee M12 Fuel Circular Saw Updates
+Milwaukee M12 Fuel Circular Saw Performance

-Milwaukee M12 Fuel 5 3/8-inch Circular Saw 2521
+Milwaukee M12 Fuel Circular Saw

 If you’re new to the 5 3/8-inch circular saw class, they’re the most compact models we use, but don’t accuse them of being DIY products.
 They still have enough cutting capacity to handle 2x lumber and sheet goods.
 With a more compact size and lighter weight, they’re a popular option for tradesmen who don’t need higher capacity or extreme runtime, such as remodelers.

 The first area of improvement is in the saw’s performance.
 For starters, the blade speed jumps by 250 RPM, topping out at 3850 RPM.
+Additionally, it has a max cut depth of 1-1/2 inches and can bevel up to 50 degrees.

 In addition to the higher speed, you can also expect an increase in power.
 Between the latest M12 Fuel PowerState brushless motor and the relatively recent expansion of M12 5.0Ah High Output batteries, the saw can ask for more power and the battery is capable of delivering it.
+During our testing, it handled cross, miter, bevel, and compound miter cuts with relative ease.
+For such a compact saw, the Milwaukee 2521 really does pack a punch.

 Milwaukee M12 Fuel Circular Saw 2530 vs 2521 Quick Comparison